Leading people to Christ … and reasons they reject Him.

 In the end, don’t be disappointed when people don’t come to an immediate decision to follow the Lord.
 Trust Him and embrace what my husband always says “Some plant, some water, but God gives the increase.”
 That 1 Corinthians 3:7 reference removes the pressure to make it all happen while we are with the person.

 I love what Jack Hayford says in an article on his site.
 The article is called “How Do I Lead Others To Christ”.
-As pertaining the leading folks to the Lord, he admonishes us to “recognize that new birth is multi-processed.”
+As pertaining to leading folks to the Lord, he admonishes us to “recognize that new birth is multi-processed.”
 It takes time and process.
 Leave the process to the Lord.
-Only He knows where your encounter [with the person] is actually occurring in that “big picture” process.
+Only He knows where your encounter [with the person] is actually occurring in the “big picture” process.
+Just plant and water.